daphne-eu/daphne/doc/DaphneDSL/Imports.md

 ---

-`UserConfig.json` now has a new field `daphnedsl_import_paths`, which maps e.g., library names to a list of paths, see example:
+`UserConfig.json` has a field `daphnedsl_import_paths`, which maps, e.g., library names to a list of paths, see example:

 ```json
     "daphnedsl_import_paths":